 - 2. Make sure that the permissions are set for the executables and submission script. - 3.
 Check all paths to executables e.g. "wrapper", etc. No diagnostic can detect this problem. - 4.
 Make sure that the result database is produced in the same directory as where the wrapper is started, otherwise the data cannot be extracted.
 (E.g. the front end program such as mpirun may have a specification to change the working directory (-wd dir)). - 5.
 Running on a remote disk.
 Make sure that the file "HostDirectory" is not copied by a user script to the remote disk if the simulation run is done on a remote disk.
 The "HostDirectory" file is a marker file which is present only on the local disk.
 Its purpose is to inform the wrapper that it is running on the local disk and, if found on a remote disk, will prevent the wrapper from automatically transferring extracted results back to the local disk.
 In general the user is not required to do any file copying since input files (including LS-DYNA include files) are copied to the remote disk automatically.
-The response. and history. files are recovered from the remote disk automatically.
+The response., history., result. and matrix. files are automatically recovered from the remote disk.
 Other files can be recovered using the feature in Section 5.4.5. - 6.
+The \$LSOPT environment variable defines the path of the LSOPT_EXE directory extracted from the distribution .zip or .gz file during installation.
+This variable is automatically detected when executing LS-OPT and set internally and should not be set by the user.
+Setting this variable externally may have the effect of launching an unintended LS-OPT process (e.g. wrapper, extractor, lsopt, etc.) that could cause errors during execution. - 7.
 Termination of user-defined programs: LS-DYNA always displays a 'N o r m a 1' at the end of its output.
 When running a user-defined program which does not have this command displayed for a normal termination, the program has to be executed from a script followed by a command to write 'N o r m a 1' to standard output.
 The example file runscript shown below first runs the user-defined solver and then signals a normal termination.